-Thomas Buijtenweg is games developer and researcher for the Academy of Digital Entertainment at NHTV: Breda University of Applied Sciences.
-After decades of running role-playing sessions, he moved into digital development seven years ago and was an IGF Student Finalist in 2013 with ‘Atum’.
-Since then he has worked on multiple commercial and research games projects in the entertainment and applied games sectors.
+Thomas Buijtenweg is games developer and researcher for the Academy of Digital Entertainment at Breda University of Applied Sciences (BUas).
+After decades of running role-playing sessions, he moved into digital development eight years ago and was an IGF Student Finalist in 2013 with ‘Atum’.
+Since then he has worked on multiple games in both the commercial entertainment and policy/applied games sectors.
 His focus is on player personality profiling and the impact of mechanics systems integration on player experiences.

 Develop is a very important place – it’s one of the few developer focussed conferences we have in Europe and that makes it very valuable.

 There’s something creative about Brighton, so it’s the perfect place to have the conference.

 Develop:Brighton’s a great conference.
 It’s got a spread of people from all parts of the games industry talking about such a wide range of topics.

 Building games is hard and it’s taxing physically, mentally and emotionally.
 So being around a community that understands that is great – there’s a comraderie here.